JacksonBennett05/Lego-PriceTracker/README.md

 # LegoPriceTracker

-LegoPriceTracker is a Python project that compares prices for a specific LEGO set across multiple retailers (LEGO, Target, Walmart) to find the cheapest option.
+LegoPriceTracker is a Python project that compares prices for a specific LEGO set across multiple retailers (LEGO, Target, Walmart, BestBuy) to find the cheapest option.

 ---